yeohhq/tp/docs/DeveloperGuide.md

 inside the software.

 ### 1.3 How to use this guide
-This Developer Guide is written in a top-down manner, starting with the overall architecture of Archangel, followed by in-depth descriptions of individual features implemented.
+This Developer Guide is written in a top-down manner, starting with the overall architecture of Archangel, followed by in-depth descriptions of individual features implemented.  </br>
-<br></br>To navigate to a specific section in this guide, you can click on individual headers in the **Table of Contents** at the top of this markdown document to jump to that section.
+To navigate to a specific section in this guide, you can click on individual headers in the **Table of Contents** at the top of this markdown document to jump to that section.
 Within each section, we have also provided brief introductory statements where necessary.

 --------------------------------------------------------------------------------------------------------------------